November 8, 2014 - 7:30 am start time

 Marathon Entry Fees

-Marathon participants will receive a technical, or dry-fit, long sleeve shirt and all marathon finishers will receive a commemorative finisher's medal.
+Marathon participants will receive a gender specific technical, or dry-fit, long sleeve shirt and all marathon finishers will receive a commemorative finisher's medal.

-Prior races have sold out months in advance of the event.
-We expect this year's event to sell out, so do not wait to register.
+Registration will automatically close when the registration cap is reached.
+Last year's event sold out several months in advance.
+We expect this year's event to sell out even earlier, so do not wait to register.

 Previous marathon medals featured monuments from the following states:

 - Kentucky (2012)

 The marathon, which starts and finishes at the 6th Cavalry museum located near the park's visitor's center, features two loops in the Chickamauga & Chattanooga National Military Park.

 The mostly paved course is challenging but not extraordinarily difficult.
 Numerous runners have qualified for the Boston Marathon on this course.
 Results will be provided to the Boston Athletic Association.
 Approximately 23 miles of the double loop portion of the course winds through the historic military park.
 Traffic is usually light in the park.
 Sentries will be posted at each major turn and all turns will be marked.
 Each mile and the half marathon point will be marked.

 The course has been certified by USATF (Certification # GA08015WC).

 The marathon will use IPICO Sports timing tags.
 Runners will receive both a gun time and chip or net time.
 Overall winners will be based on GUN TIME and Age Group Awards will be based on NET TIME.